M-o-a-T/moat-kv/docs/source/command_line.rst

 be read before anything is printed.
 Use the ``watch --state`` subcommand for incremental output.

-.. option:: -y, --yaml

-   Emit the value(s) as YAML.

-   This will be the default soon.

 .. option:: -v, --verbose

    Print a complete data structure, not just the value.